 Tom has one daughter and lives in Mallow, Co.
 Cork.
 He is a retired telephone technician having worked with Eircom for 37 years.
 Tom is very active in the community.
 He is a member and former Chairman of the Cork City Branch of MS Ireland.
 He is currently Vice President of Mallow Credit Union having previously served as President for 4 yrs.
 He is treasurer of the local Board of MABS (Money Advice and Budgeting Service) in Mallow.
 He is a very active member of Mallow Development Partnership, a voluntary organisation set up to improve everyday life in the town in the area of Industry, Education, Science, Innovation etc. Tom has a Certificate in Credit Union Governance from UCC.

-Edwina has over 37 years national and international experience in health and social care services, across the public and private sector.
-She is driven by her passion to enable people deliver quality services and provide assurance on the level of compliance with standards regulations and policy.
+Edwina has over 37 years of national and international experience in health and social care services, across the public and private sector.
+She is driven by her passion to enable people to deliver quality services and provide assurance on the level of compliance with standards regulations and policy.
 Edwina has extensive experience, knowledge, commitment and reputation as a practitioner, educationalist, leader and manager across corporate, clinical health and social care services.
 She has worked in large and small organisations, HSE, NHS, Canadian Hospitals and now with nursing homes.

 Edwina started as an Occupational Therapist, moved into therapy management, healthcare management, key qualification here in OD, MSC Healthcare Management., and finally into senior national management in HSE, additionally, achieving a Doctorate in Business Administration DBA. .

 Key recent: Edwina was the first head of Quality and Risk in the HSE, as an assistant National Director for Assurance She was the instigator, established and managed the national Healthcare audit service similar to (Internal audit) for clinical and social care services.
-As was the subject of her Doctorate she develops teams, gives people voice and encourages staff to think creatively and question ways of working and learning.
+As was the subject of her Doctorate she develops teams, gives people a voice and encourages staff to think creatively and question ways of working and learning.
 She has an ability to identify where policy and procedure can be improved, engaging with staff at all levels to understand what standards and regulations mean in practice

-Edwina retired from the HSE 2016, and now works as an ‘Empowering consultant’ (building capacity) with organisations in supporting compliance with HIQA regulations including as a member of the national Ambulance Service, national Quality and Safety Committee.
+Edwina retired from the HSE 2016, and now works as an ‘Empowering consultant’ (building capacity) with organisations in supporting compliance with HIQA regulations including as a member of the National Ambulance Service, national Quality and Safety Committee.

 Edwina has one daughter who has twins and three sons, youngest son in final year in college.

-Edwina enjoys living near Wexford town and near Curracloe beach.
+Edwina enjoys living near Wexford town and near Curracloe beach

 Jacinta has more than fifteen year’s International Sales & Marketing experience, and a verifiable track record of achieving revenue, profit and market growth objectives, having held senior positions with blue-chip organisations, including Ericsson AB, VWR International, P&O Group & Exel Logistics (Deutsche Post).